 An apple for every taste!

 We grow over thirty varieties of apples that are available for picking mid-August to the end of October.
 We pride ourselves on having an extensive selection of apple varieties, many of which are not found at the supermarket.
 Some people have a favorite apple that they come back for year after year and others like to mix their bags and surprise themselves later.

 Apple Ripening Schedule:

-Here is a list of all the major varieties we grow (in order of ripening), and we plant new varieties every year!
+Here is a list of all the major apple varieties we grow (in order of ripening), and we plant new varieties every year!

 Paula Red: mid to late August

 Tart, all-purpose apple; similar to Cortland.

 Ginger Gold: (Chance Seedling) late August to early September

 Ginger Golds are an excellent early Golden Delicious type apple, great for eating, salads, and cooking.
 They are slow to brown when cut and have a sweet slightly spicey ginger flavor.
 Sweet, dense, tasty; all purpose.